TestTestBaPy/BaPy_escaperoom/README.md

 GAME STRUCTURE AND SOLUTIONS (SPOILER)
 ---------------------
-BEVORE READING FURTHER...
+BEFORE READING FURTHER...
 PLEASE PLAY THE GAME FIRST, IN THIS SECTION WE WILL GIVE YOU THE SOLUTIONS!

 | Door 1 | Door 2 | Door 3 |
 |:--------------|:-------------|:--------------|